A PyTorch implementation of DeepDream

 -backend cudnnto use the cuDNN backend.
 This will only work in GPU mode.

-- Reduce image size: If the above tricks are not enough, you can reduce the size of the generated image;
+- Reduce image size: You can reduce the size of the generated image to lower memory usage;

 pass the flag

 -image_size 256to generate an image at half the default size.